Cookies

 Instructions

-• In a large bowl, stir together the powdered sugar, whole wheat flour, all purpose flour, cocoa powder, baking powder and salt.
+• In a large bowl, whisk together the powdered sugar, whole wheat flour, all purpose flour, cocoa powder, baking powder and salt.

-• On a floured surface, roll the dough into a large rectangle, about ¼ inch thick.
+• On a floured surface, roll the dough out to about ⅛ inch (0.6 cm) thick.

 Recipe Notes